 Hello!
-I am a fourth-year PhD student at Northwestern University.
+I am a fifth-year PhD student at Northwestern University.
 I’m primarily interested in understanding what humans ‘know’ when they know a ‘language’.
 One way I like to look at this is investigating how people interpret utterances where the traditional form-meaning correspondence has broken down, i.e. ellipsis.
 In particular, I’m interested in seeing what clausal ellipsis (e.g. Stripping, Sluicing, Gapping) can tell us about the structure of sentences and the nature of human language.

 Some of my other interests include properties of complementizers (and discourse particles), syntactic islands, evidentiality, language preservation and documentation, and minority languages in China (e.g. Shanghainese).